Toy Makers A-J

 Specialty: Founded in 1909 in Manhattan, NY, by Hampden Hoge, who had left the company by 1919.
-They produced only office supplies until 1931, when Henry Katz dissolved his company and came to manage Hoge`s new toy division.
-The firm contracted construction of their toy designs to Mattatuck Manufacturing Company.
+They produced only office supplies until 1931 when Henry Katz dissolved his company and came to manage Hoge`s new toy division.
+The firm contracted the construction of their toy designs to Mattatuck Manufacturing Company.
 Products included stamped steel passenger and animated circus cars as well as electric and clockwork locomotives.
 The line ceased in 1939 and Hoge was bought and dissolved by Mattatuck in 1958.
 The name is currently the property of Robert Hoge (no direct relation to the founder), a Hoge collector.

 Hubley Mfg.
 Co.
 Lancaster, Pennsylvania

 Founder: John E. Hubley

 Specialty: Brand name: Lancaster Brand Iron Toys.
 Originally manufactured electric toy train equipment and parts.
 Purchased Safety Buggy Co. factory and moved to site in 1909.
 First manufactured cast-iron toys, horse-drawn wagons and fire engines, circus trains, and cap guns.
 Toy autos became the headliners in the 1930s.
 By quickly converting to cheaper smaller toys during the Depression, they avoided the financial woes experienced by many other toy companies.
 Iron shortages in WWII and commitments to fill war contracts did stop the toy division in 1942, until after the war..
 The name was later changed to Gabriel Industries and still existed as a division of CBS as of 1978.

 1860s – 1880s (Established as Hull & Wright; acquired Union Mfg.
 Co. in 1869.)

 Ideal Novelty and Toy Company/Ideal Toy Company Brooklyn, New York